| OKSH(1) | General Commands Manual | OKSH(1) |

 followed by the process IDs of the processes in the job when an asynchronous

 command is run.
-A job may be referred to in the bg
+A job may be referred to in the bg,

-, and wait
+kill, and wait commands

 either by the process ID of the last process in the command pipeline (as

-parameter) or by prefixing the job
+stored in the $! parameter) or by prefixing the job

 number with a percent sign (‘%’).
 Other percent sequences can